Exemption of heritage property

 • the property is not held for the purpose of trading.

-Revenue must be satisfied that the house or gardens is of national, scientific, historic or artistic interest.
+Revenue must be satisfied that the house or garden is of national, scientific, historic or artistic interest.

-The object or house or garden must form part of the gift or inheritance at:
+The object, house or garden must form part of the gift or inheritance at the:

 • and

-To claim heritage exemption, you must complete a Form IT38 online.
+To claim the heritage exemption, you must complete a Form IT38 online.

 Withdrawal of exemption

-The exemption will cease to apply if any exempt object:
+The exemption will cease to apply if any exempt object, house or garden is sold (except for a private sale to recognised bodies):

 • or